close-dev-team/mobile-close-channel-sdk-ios/README.md

 > ⚠️ iPad targets are not supported<br>
   ⚠️ SwiftUI is not specifically supported

-### Permissions

-The SDK needs permissions to the photo album.
-Be sure to [add permission strings](./doc/permissions.md) for any of the permissions not already supported by your app.

 ### Localisation

 The SDK supports `en_GB`, `en_US`, `nl` and `de` localisations.
 Please note that to use these localisations your app also must support these.
 The default localisation is `en_GB`.